 Content is normally indexed incrementally, as it is created and updated.

-The CLI index command initiates indexing activity on a new or existing index.
+The CLI index command initiates indexing activity on a new or existing index starting from the newest content.
 This is helpful if you’ve just added an allow list entry for a post meta key that wasn’t previously being indexed, for example.

 Because these are WP-CLI commands, you’ll need to pass them to the VIP-CLI, as demonstrated in the first example (where our app id is 103).
 We’ve omitted this prefix from the remaining commands for clarity.